Cysharp/MagicOnion/README.md

 | `bool` IsReturnExceptionStackTraceInErrorDetail | If true, MagicOnion handles exception ownself and send to message.
 If false, propagate to gRPC engine.
 Default is false. |
 | `MessagePackSerializerOptions` SerializerOptions | MessagePack serialization resolver.
 Default is used ambient default(MessagePackSerializer.DefaultOptions). |

-### Internal Logging
-`IMagicOnionLogger` is structured logger of MagicOnion internal information.

- Implements your custom logging code and append it, default is `NullMagicOnionLogger`(do nothing).
-MagicOnion has some built in logger, `MagicOnionLogToLogger` that structured log to string log and send to `Microsoft.Extensions.Logging.ILogger`.

 ### Raw gRPC APIs
 MagicOnion can define and use primitive gRPC APIs(ClientStreaming, ServerStreaming, DuplexStreaming).
 Especially DuplexStreaming is used underlying StreamingHub.
 If there is no reason, we recommend using StreamingHub.